dekorateio/dekorate/readme.md

 </dependencies>
 ```

-Without the need of any additonal configuration, one trigger the hook by passing `-Ddekorate.build=true`  as an argument to the build, for example:
+Without the need of any additional configuration, one trigger the hook by passing `-Ddekorate.build=true`  as an argument to the build, for example:

 ```bash
 mvn clean install -Ddekorate.build=true